oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 </details>

 #### What does this output mean ?
-In summary it means that adding the @OpenAPIDefinition triggered Helidon to scan the jandex index for classes references by the application, looking for REST endpoints (@GET, @POST etc. annotations.)
+In summary it means that adding the @OpenAPIDefinition triggered Helidon to scan the jandex index for classes references by the application, looking for REST endpoints (@GET, @POST etc. annotations).
 Helidon then builds a OpenAPI document that returns the YAML description.
 Note that the precise order of the major sections may change (it depends on the order the annotations are processed) so you may see the `components:` section before or after the `info: or `path` section

 First locate the `info:` section.